OpenNebula/appmarket-simple/README.md

 # Simple OpenNebula Marketplace

-This is a simple implementation of the OpenNebula Marketplace, without the need of having the heavyweight OpenNebula installation with the database.
-All information about appliances is taken from the set of metadata YAML files, which are deployed into the `src/data/` directory.
-To check the metadata used by official public OpenNebula Marketplace, check the following [dedicated repository](https://github.com/OpenNebula/marketplace).
+This project provides a lightweight implementation of a Marketplace service for OpenNebula.
+Appliance information is sourced from a collection of metadata YAML files located in the `src/data/` directory.
+For reference, the metadata format follows the structure used in the [official OpenNebula Marketplace repository](https://github.com/OpenNebula/marketplace).

-This implementation starts a Ruby API that responses with the data from the marketplace but also serves the Single Page Application files.
+The service launches a Ruby-based API that serves both the appliance metadata and the static assets for the Single Page Application (SPA) frontend.

 ## Marketplace architecture